raspberrypilearning/nature-rover/en/step_6.md

 **Choose:** Depending on what you want the rover to sample next, you can either use the rover animations that are there already, or create more animation sequences by duplicating and editing the costumes.

+- create sprite set up
+- add scrolling
+- function for rover
+- new broadcast
+- rover touching sprite or colour
+- optional - add animated change to sprite

 --- task ---

 Create functions that use the other rover animations, in the same way you did for extending the arm.
+Duplicate code from the other functions, changing the dropdowns.

 Here is one to operate the rover's drill